 \subsubsection{Is the Output Similar to Existing Content?}

-A generated text could be conceptually and/or structurally similar to a text that was provided to the model at some point, and on this basis the attribution link would be established.
+A generated text could be conceptually and/or structurally similar to a text that had been provided to the model, and on this basis the attribution link would be established.
 This attribution may be the easiest to grasp for humans, but such similarity does \textit{not} indicate that the model relied on a given instance in the generation process~\cite{HuangYangEtAl_2024_Demystifying_Verbatim_Memorization_in_Large_Language_Models}. \citet{worledge2024unifying} describe such attribution as `corroborative'.

-The actual criteria for similarity may vary widely across use cases, and should be agreed on by the relevant stakeholders.
-Programmers may prioritize structural matches with their proprietary algorithm -- the way a problem is solved as opposed the exact way the code is written.
-In academia, where writing style is relatively rigid and uniform to begin with, attributing scientific claims may be more important than attributing n-gram overlaps or argument structure.
-For fiction writers, attributing claims may be negligible, while structures like style are essential.
+The relevant similarity criteria will vary widely across use cases, and should be agreed on by the relevant stakeholders.
+For programmers, it may be important to recognize algorithms rather than strings -- the way a problem is solved rather than the exact way the code is written.
+In academia, where writing style and text structure are relatively rigid and formulaic, attributing scientific claims may be more important than attributing n-gram overlaps or argument structure.
+For fiction writers, attributing claims may be negligible, while stylistic features may be essential.

-Once it is clear what kind of similarity should be measured, we need to ensure that the attribution is manageable for the user.
-A given generation may be supported by hundreds of highly similar instances.
-Hence, we need a fair strategy for selecting the most relevant ones.
-We propose that the following implementation principles be considered:

-\begin{enumerate} \item \textit{Uniqueness}: attribution units should be considered when they are relatively rare (e.g. there is no need for a reference for ``sky is blue'' or ``time is money''). \item \emph{Chronological precedence}: assuming there are multiple potential references, i.e., high similarity matches, the most attribution-worthy is the one that is the oldest.
-Without such mechanism, there would be an incentive to create multiple copies of content for the attribution credit. \item \emph{Extent of shared context} with the training document(s) the attributable unit appeared in.
-This criterion characterizes how competitive the output is with the attribution candidate document.
-For example, if a given trope is reused in the context of a fiction story with the similar story arc, it increases its competitiveness and attribution-worthiness. \end{enumerate}